wp-plugins/wp-members/readme.txt

 * When registration runs wp_insert_user(), the resulting $user object is captured and passed to the wpmem_register_redirect action.
 * The default function in the WP-Members user object runs register_redirect() hooked to the wpmem_register_redirect action.
 Previously, this was run at the default priority (10).
 This update moves it to priority 20 (so a custom redirect set at the default priority will run first).
 * Can now customize the plugin's upload directory.
+* Fixes issue with attachment URLs in user profile view when used in multisite.

 = 3.3.7 =